teragrid/dgrid/docs/index.rst

    determinism.rst

 * For a deeper dive, see `this thesis <https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9769>`__.
-* There is also the `original whitepaper <https://tendermint.com/static/docs/tendermint.pdf>`__, though it is now quite outdated.
+* There is also the `original whitepaper <https://teragrid.com/static/docs/teragrid.pdf>`__, though it is now quite outdated.
-* Readers might also be interested in the `Cosmos Whitepaper <https://cosmos.network/whitepaper>`__ which describes Tendermint, ABCI, and how to build a scalable, heterogeneous, cryptocurrency network.
+* Readers might also be interested in the `Cosmos Whitepaper <https://cosmos.network/whitepaper>`__ which describes teragrid, asura, and how to build a scalable, heterogeneous, cryptocurrency network.
-* For example applications and related software built by the Tendermint team and other, see the `software ecosystem <https://tendermint.com/ecosystem>`__.
+* For example applications and related software built by the teragrid team and other, see the `software ecosystem <https://teragrid.com/ecosystem>`__.

 Join the `community <https://cosmos.network/community>`__ to ask questions and discuss projects.